Best vacation destinations for Americans during COVID-19: Updated

 Anyone who'd like to explore Central America for the first time should probably head to Costa Rica first, although Belize is another decent option.
 Costa Rica has by far the region's most organized tourism infrastructure with a great mix of beach hotels and inland adventures.
 The Guanacaste region in the north along the Pacific is home to most of the more modern beach resorts and is the best choice for those who speak little or no Spanish.

-COVID-19 rules: Visitors from all US states will be allowed into Costa Rica as of November 1, 2021, and many states are allowed before that date.
-You'll need to complete a Health Pass and provide a negative test taken within 48 hours of travel.
+COVID-19 rules: Visitors from all US states will be allowed into Costa Rica as of November 1, 2020, and many states are allowed before that date.
+You'll need to complete a Health Pass and now a negative test is NOT required.
 You'll also need to show that you have travel insurance, or buy it when you arrive.

 - Good 4-star hotel in January from $153 for two people